Revised and updated January 5, 2021.

 Club Z!
 In-Home Tutoring Services started out as an in-home tutoring service, but has since added online tutoring to its mix of services.
 It is focused on helping students learn in all the current subjects they are taking in school, and the tutors maintain close contact with the students’ classroom teachers to track progress and make adjustments along the way.
 This approach gets impressive results.
 Students improve, on average, by two letter-grades in a surprisingly short amount of time (a couple months).

-Founded in Tampa, Florida in 1995 and franchising since 1998, the number of locations has declined slightly in recent years from a high of 433 in 2009 to the current total of 388, none of which are company-owned and 17 of which are located outside the US.
+Founded in Tampa, Florida in 1995 and franchising since 1998, the number of locations has declined slightly in recent years from a high of 427 in 2010 to the current total of 382 (down from the previously reported total of 388), of which none are company owned and 17 are located outside the US.

 8. Huntington Learning Centers